QKEY-FOUNDER/quantumkey-protocol/README.md

 ---

-> **Scope note**
->
-> The sections below describe normative protocol artifacts.
+## Scope

+The content of this repository defines the **normative protocol artifacts** of QKP.

+It contains the authoritative specification, reference flows, security invariants, and governance boundaries that define what QuantumKey Protocol *is*.

+This repository is **not** an implementation — it is the protocol itself.

+---

-▶ Canonical Reference Flow (Normative)
+## Canonical Reference Flow (Normative)

-The QuantumKey Protocol v0.1 defines a **canonical, normative reference flow** describing the end-to-end lifecycle of an intent — from declaration to audit.
+QuantumKey Protocol v0.1 defines a **canonical, normative reference flow** describing the end-to-end lifecycle of an intent — from declaration to audit.

 This flow is specified in:

-📄 docs/REFERENCE_FLOW_v0.1.md
+📄 `docs/REFERENCE_FLOW_v0.1.md`

-The reference flow is **implementation-independent** and serves as the authoritative baseline for all future executable implementations.
+The reference flow is **implementation-independent** and serves as the authoritative baseline for all executable implementations.

 ---